Almonds and Olivez

 Other countries that celebrate the day on January 7th include Egypt, Ethiopia, and Eritrea while others do not recognize Christmas as a major holiday.
 These countries include Afghanistan, China, Israel, Mongolia, Arabia and the United Arab Emirates among others.
 Nonetheless, more than two (2) billion people around the world celebrate and recognize the day by observing it with traditions as well as practices that are both religious and secular (history.com).

-While the reason for the season has been hotly contested by some over the decades, one consensus seems to hold true for many, that it is a time to celebrate and remember the birth of Jesus Christ, and life and enjoy special moments with loved ones.
+While the reason for the season has been hotly contested by some over the decades, one consensus seems to hold for many, that it is a time to celebrate and remember the birth of Jesus Christ, and life and enjoy special moments with loved ones.
 For me, it is all of the above and more as Christmas is truly the season to be jolly and eat good food at every house you visit.
 Further, Christmas just feels different to me than any other day or time of the year and often brings an air of most solemn and sacred reverence (I simply just love it!).

 However, for some people, it can be a lonely and sad time due to certain circumstances of life.
 Nevertheless, I would hope that this article will encourage you to celebrate the day in the best way that you can.
 As such, we are going to share five (5) tidbits that we believe you can adopt, to not only enjoy the season but also to keep it a healthy one.